Saved from Development Hell

 - Ender’s Game was written in 1985, and author Orson Scott Card started writing the screenplay for the movie in 1996.
 The film was finally released in November 2013.
 Here are more details of its very long development.

-- The Star Wars prequels only started development in 1993, 10 years after Return of the Jedi (and the first reached theaters six years later), as George Lucas felt audiences still had interest in his saga, and Jurassic Park showed effects were advanced enough to make his ideas easy to film.
+- The prequels only started development in 1993, 10 years after Return of the Jedi (and the first reached theaters six years later), as George Lucas felt audiences still had interest in his saga, and Jurassic Park showed effects were advanced enough to make his ideas easy to film.

 - The Sequel Trilogy was planned since 1975, as Lucas' original idea was for 9 movies (with the first being the fourth).
 After later being abandoned and denied for several years - ultimately during production of the prequels, as Lucas stated he had no interest in continuing the story as the hexalogy provided a complete Hero's Journey for Anakin\Vader - the trilogy was brought back in 2012 after Disney's purchase of Lucasfilm.
 Star Wars: Episode VII is scheduled for a 2015 release.